thisisanindya/Dog-Breed-Classifier/README.md

 ## Improvement:
 ### We can image Augmentation to improve furter performance.
-### we can increase number of epoch and use early stopping to monitor metrics and stop training when performance on a validation dataset starts to decrease.
+### We can increase number of epoch and use early stopping to monitor metrics and stop training when performance on a validation dataset starts to decrease.